-The company’s main competitor is Budweiser brewing, and the company faces a significant challenge resulting from the impacts of increasing imports in the market.
+The company’s main competitor is Budweiser Brewing, and the company faces a significant challenge resulting from the impacts of increasing imports in the market.
 Furthermore, market trends are constantly changing, and the company faces the challenge of countering such changes in its business process.
-The key strategies employed in the achievement of the company’s goals and objectives include advertising, research and marketing.
+The key strategies employed in achieving the company’s goals and objectives include advertising, research, and marketing.
 The company develops advertising strategies that are in stride with competing companies in the industry; therefore, ensuring that the company preserves and grows its market share (Molson Coors).
 This ensures the company’s brands are not confused with similar products.
 Meanwhile, research and marketing are critical activities in the identification of the demographics and consumer’s trends for the company’s brands; hence aiding in the development of products that suit the best satisfy customers’ needs and tastes.

-The Coors brewing company offers various differential brands that are designated for various markets.
+The Coors Brewing Company offers various differential brands designated for various markets.
 The company has used product development and diversification through strategic sourcing techniques, whereby products are developed for various markets on the basis of preferential tastes in designated local markets.
 This strategy has enabled the company to capture significant markets and cater for diversified needs and tastes; thus, consequently increasing the company’s customer base through addressing the various styles and tastes of their consumers (Lamb, 2012).
 Furthermore, Coors brewing company has developed unique products for its local and international markets taking into consideration respective local markets needs and preferences.

-The product strategy is implemented through incremental sales of Coors Light in contrast to Coors Original (Molson Coors).
+The product strategy is implemented through incremental sales of Coors Light, in contrast to Coors Original (Molson Coors).
 This is attributable to the fact that light beers are more preferred than the other brands.
 The Blue Moon brand is perceived as an import and has continued to grow in popularity and has become a familiar brand in bars.
 Additionally, the Keystone premium, light and ice are sold at lower prices when compared to the other Coors brands and are targeted at the younger consumer base that is willing to sacrifice taste and save some money.